What you see: Brown or black areas on your potato chips.

-Potato stress often involves rough handling or the indignity of lying at the bottom of the potato heap.
+Potato stressors might include rough handling or the indignity of lying at the bottom of the potato heap.
 Such impacts can lead to bruising on the potato’s surface or just beneath it.
 Storage at too-cold temperatures and infections also insult a potato’s sensitivities.
-In all of these scenarios, off colors can appear in the potato’s flesh.
-That alone could lead to an unsightly brown spot in your potato chip.
+In all of these scenarios, off colors can appear in the raw potato’s flesh and remain as unsightly brown spots in your potato chips.

-But there’s a sneakier form of discoloration in potato chips and fries, one that can’t always be predicted merely by looking at a raw potato.
-That brings us back to potato stress.
+Everything we’ve described above is a physical change that you can see.
+But those stressful events, along with other stressful conditions can causes the potato to turn its starches into sugars.
+This is a sneakier form of discoloration in potato chips and fries, which can’t always be predicted merely by looking at a raw potato.
 Stressed potatoes breathe at a faster rate, which, along with other factors, causes the potato to turn more of its starches into quick-energy sugars.
 And that sugar, while invisible in a raw potato, turns brown when it’s fried.

 No safety concerns with brown areas on potato chips

 Don’t worry about eating potato chips with brown areas.
 You might notice a softer texture, but, even with the excess sugar, any flavor change will probably be slight or undetectable.